MicrosoftDocs/azure-docs/articles/storage/storage-import-export-service.md

 The service requires that hard disk drives should be bit locker encrypted for the security of your data.
 The service supports classic storage accounts present in all the regions of Public Azure.
 You must ship hard disk drives to one of the supported locations specified later in this article.

-In this article, you will learn more about Azure Import/Export service and how to ship drives for copying your data to and from Azure blob storage.
+In this article, you will learn more about the Azure Import/Export service and how to ship drives for copying your data to and from Azure Blob storage.

 > [AZURE.IMPORTANT] You can create and manage import and export jobs for classic storage using the Classic portal or the [Import/Export service REST APIs](http://go.microsoft.com/fwlink/?LinkID=329099).
 ARM storage accounts are not supported at this time.